thatguyintech/100-day-coding-challenge/README.md

 [Day 6](./day6) - Implement DFS / BFS
 [Day 7](./day7) - Check if two elements in an array can pair to equal a sum (Two Sum)
 [Day 8](./day8) - Decode an alien alphabet
+Day 9 - oops missed this one
+Day 10 - oops missed this one
+[Day 11](./day11) - Print the contents of a matrix in a spiral
+[Day 12](./day12) - Overwrite matrix spots with `x`